Troopers Hill Field - Play Area

 The old red slide (the last remaining part of the pre-1980s play area) was left in place when this play area was built, but had to be removed in November 2019 - rust had made it structurally unsafe.

-The slide will now be replaced by adding a new slide of the same size as the old one to this play area later in 2021.
+The slide has now been replaced by adding a new slide of the same size as the old one to this play area.

 Play Area Opened October 2016

 The official celebration event was held on Troopers Hill Field on Saturday 22nd October, including a procession from Troopers Hill Chimney led by Avon Glen Pipes and Drums.

 The play area was constructed over a four week period during September & October 2016, see progress photos below.
 This followed a long process of consultation and fundraising by Friends of Troopers Hill and a small group of parents with the support of Bristol Parks.
 The final design is shown above.

 The play area was designed and installed by Wicksteed Playgrounds with the work being managed by Bristol Parks.

 The other play equipment on the Field - the popular red slide dating from the 1980s and the log climbing spiral (installed in 2009) were left in place on the Field, though both were nearing the end of their life span.
 The log structure had to be removed in 2017 and the red slide in November 2019.
 The 5-aside goalposts will stay (the old ones that rusted through have been replaced).

 Some minor changes to the design were agreed as work progressed, so that the final layout is not exactly as the drawing.
 The two 'springers' shown in the fenced area have been replaced by a larger single one for up to 4 children that can be used in a similar way to a see-saw.